 The Facts about Physical Wellness

-Physical Wellness is about having a healthy body from engaging in regular physical activity, sleep, eating nutritious foods, drinking responsibly, and routinely visiting your health care providers for regular check-ups.
+Physical Wellness is about having a healthy body from engaging in regular physical activity, sleep, eating nutritious foods, drinking responsibly, being informed about your sexual health, and routinely visiting your health care providers for regular check-ups.

 Be Physically Well

 - Your body does a lot of work when it sleeps.
 It is repairing itself to be fit and ready for another day.
 It’s also working on preventing weight gain, heart disease and illness duration.
 That’s why it’s so very important to get enough sleep to feel well-rested each morning.